riccardo-noviello/untitled-js/readme.md

 <h3>What is it:</h3>
-<p>The aim of this project was to improve personal skills in JavaScript by actually writing some libraries. untitled-js is just another MVC web framework with 2 way data binding enabled from the start.</p>
+<p>The aim of this project was to improve personal skills in ES5 JavaScript by actually writing some libraries. untitled-js is just another MVC web framework with 2 way data binding enabled from the start.</p>

 <p>This frameworks aims to be lightweight, therefore it makes no use of 3rd party libraries (i.e. there is no JQuery support).
 The only 3rd party library in use is RequireJS.</p>

-<h3>What works:</h3>
+<h3>How it works:</h3>
 SO far I was able to create a simple webpage, and using custom html tags to be used for the data binding.
 For example: